 Located in the historic Central West End of Saint Louis, the STLCC is a three-level, 6,000-square-foot community center featuring a classroom, library and world-class tournament hall.
 The STLCC is widely recognized as the premier chess facility in the nation and one of the best in the world.
 In 2014, the United States Senate passed a resolution naming Saint Louis the country’s Chess Capital due to its work in raising the awareness of chess and its benefits.

 The STLCC's scholastic mission brings chess to students in school and has been rapidly expanding.
-The club implemented programming in 100s of different classrooms and community centers across the Greater Saint Louis area, affecting thousands of students each year.
+The club implemented programming in hundreds of different classrooms and community centers across the Greater Saint Louis area, affecting thousands of students each year.
 In addition to the club’s affordable student rates, it offers summer camps, field trips, private lessons and free classes in an effort to make the game accessible to all students.

 The STLCC also hosts one of the highest rated international tournaments in the world, Sinquefield Cup, as a stop on the Grand Chess Tour.
 In 2017, the STLCC introduced the Saint Louis Rapid & Blitz, which is another stop on the Grand Chess Tour and invites internatinonal players to participate in faster time-controls, as opposed to the classical Sinquefield Cup.